ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/thinking-in-components.md

 The next problem we need to troubleshoot has to do with how our page looks.
 You won’t notice it on a large desktop monitor, but it’s easy to see what’s wrong when we look at the site on a mobile device.

-{{ image('/static/img/courses/beginner/image23.png', 311, 550, caption='The image of the bicycle runs off the edge of the screen') }}
+{{ image('/static/img/courses/beginner/image23.png', 311, 550,  align='center third', caption='The image of the bicycle runs off the edge of the screen') }}

 The image we added to the page doesn’t shrink to fit smaller screens; it just spills over the side.
 If we don’t specify a strategy for laying out the image and resizing it, it’s going to default to a fixed width and height as we specified in our code.
 Luckily, we can fix this issue using AMP's layout system.